Q: What style of DJ are you?

 Q: Do you have a DJ playlist that I can take a look at?

 With streaming this becomes less of a concern.
 If you have reliable Wi-Fi, I can play most anything.
 Even without Wi-Fi, I have thousands of songs, including your must-plays, stored on my computer.

 Q: What will you wear to my wedding or event?

-For weddings I usually wear black pants, a dress shirt and a tie.
+For weddings I usually wear black pants, a black dress shirt, black vest and a tie (to match your color theme).
 If you prefer a less formal look, that's not a problem.
-I will also dress the part for themed events.
-Note that when I arrive at an event I'm usually wearing jeans and a t-shirt for set up which entails physical activity.
-Obviously l will change into different clothing for the event.
+For birthday parties and anniversaries I usually wear a black polo shirt with black pants.
+I will also dress the part for themed events (i.e. Halloween).
+Note that when I arrive at an event I'm usually wearing jeans and a t-shirt for set up which entails a lot of physical activity.
+Obviously l will freshen up and change into different clothing for the event.

 Q: Do you include lighting?